National Resistance of East Timorese Students: History

 On December 7, 1995, students from RENETIL, IMPETTU and the Associação Socialista Timorense AST demonstrated together in front of the embassies of the Netherlands and Russia in Jakarta.
 They were joined by Indonesian pro-democracy activists.
 In March 1997, a group of RENETIL activists broke into the Austrian embassy in Jakarta.
 They were able to ensure that the representative of the UN Secretary-General, Jamsheed Marker, to meet the imprisoned FALINTIL leader Xanana Gusmão during his stopover in Jakarta on his way to East Timor.
 After the action, 20 RENETIL members were arrested.
 As punishment, they were stripped of their Indonesian ID cards and stripped of all Indonesian citizenship rights.
 Under the pretext of holding IMPETTU events, RENETIL organized various underground actions.
 While IMPETTU brought together East Timorese students from all over Indonesia for sports competitions, seminars and cultural festivals, RENETIL organized political meetings.

 On May 21, 1998, President Suharto resigned and his successor Jusuf Habibie introduced democratic reforms.
 On behalf of RENETIL, Mariano Sabino Lopes called on June 6, 1998, for a conference of the regional heads of IMPETTU.
 The individual associations were now officially united on it and an IMPETTU leadership council (DPP IMPETTU) was founded under Mariano Sabino Lopes.
 On June 12, the largest East Timor demonstration in Indonesia took place in front of the Foreign Ministry building in Jakarta.
 Over 1800 IMPETTU members called for an independence referendum.
 The police violently ended the demonstration.
 Despite this, there were further demonstrations in various places in Jakarta in the following weeks.

 Finally, on August 30, 1999, the independence referendum took place in East Timor, in which the population voted in favor of independence from Indonesia with a clear majority.
 After a last wave of violence and the intervention of the international protection force INTERFET, the United Nations took over administration and finally released East Timor into independence in 2002.
 In the Partido Democrático, founded in 2001, there are numerous former members of RENETIL.
 Fernando de Araújo was party leader of the PD until his death in 2015 and most recently Minister of State, Coordinator for Social Affairs and Minister for Education.
-Mariano Sabino Lopes is Secretary General of the PD and was Minister of Agriculture, Forestry and Fisheries from 2007 to 2015.
+Mariano Sabino Lopes is Secretary General of the PD and was Minister of Agriculture, Forestry and Fisheries from 2007 to 2015 before becoming a deputy prime minister.
 Lucas da Costa was a Member of Parliament in East Timor from 2007 to 2012.
 António da Conceição has been Minister of Trade, Industry and Environment since 2012.
 RENETIL members also achieved leading positions in other parties.